 My wife's mother was having trouble with Windows Vista (64 bit).
-She said that it Windows installed a couple system updates, then stopped working.
+She said that Windows installed a couple system updates, then stopped working.
 Sure enough, I restored the computer to a previous configuration, got everything working.
 Then Microsoft installed ten updates again, which completely broke the system.
 It wouldn't even boot.
 This took several hours to fix.

 Seems like this was a widespread problem: